Biden will meet China’s Xi Jinping at Pacific summit in San Francisco

 - Oops!Something went wrong.Please try again later.

-President Biden plans to meet Chinese Premier Xi Jinping at a Pacific economic summit in San Francisco in November, the White House announced Tuesday.
+President plans to meet Chinese Premier at a Pacific economic summit in San Francisco in November, the White House announced Tuesday.

-The White House said the world should not expect any breakthroughs or dramatic policy shifts when Biden and Xi meet.
+The White House said the world should not expect any breakthroughs or dramatic policy shifts.

 “Our policy and how we move forward with China has not changed,” White House press secretary Karine Jean-Pierre told reporters Tuesday during a news briefing.
 “Intense competition means intense diplomacy.”